 Achieve Regulatory Approval for VBLOC Therapy Using Our Maestro System.
 We have received an Investigational Device Exemption, or IDE, from the FDA for use of the Maestro System in the United States in our EMPOWER pivotal trial, but have yet to receive regulatory approval to market the Maestro System.
-We began to enroll and implant subjects in the EMPOWER trial in the third quarter of 2007.
-As we receive approval from the other institutional review boards, we will continue to enroll patients at our other anticipated clinical trial sites.
+We commenced enrollment in the EMPOWER trial at one site in Australia in July 2007 after receiving approval from that site's institutional review board.
+As we receive approval from the other institutional review boards, we will continue to enroll patients at our other anticipated clinical trial sites throughout the United States and Australia.
 If we achieve favorable results from the EMPOWER pivotal trial, we plan to use the data from this trial to obtain a PMA from the FDA to allow us to commence sales in the United States in 2010.
 We also plan to complete the regulatory submissions required to enable the eventual sale of our systems internationally.